davidp1404/dns-operator/README.md

 ```
 ## Status:
-Maturity: Beta
+Maturity: early beta
 Limitations:
 - [ ] You can't change a DNS instance, only create or delete

 ## Pending:
 - [x] Operator with multiple replicas
+- [ ] Reload all present records after recreating a dns instance
 - [ ] Makefile to create docker images and install
 - [ ] Improving QA tests (pytest)
-- [ ] Package with helm
+- [ ] Package with helm and kustomize